-On the disposal of the subsidiaries, the Group transferred fair value reserves relating to FVOCI equity investments amounting to QR 1,828,662 to retained earnings (Note 7).
+At the disposal of the subsidiaries in the year 2022, the Group transferred fair value reserves relating to FVOCI equity investments amounting to QR 1,828,662 to retained earnings (Note 7).

 The disposal was not treated as discontinued operations as it doesn't represent a separate line of business or geographical area of operations.
 The above subsidiaries did not constitute a business, as they were for the purpose of investing activities only.